Mammals (TV series)

-Mammals is a 2022 British black comedy streaming television series, which premiered on Prime Video on 11 November 2022.
+Mammals is a 2022 British black comedy television series, which premiered on Prime Video on 11 November 2022.
 It is written by Jez Butterworth and directed by Stephanie Laing.
-It stars James Corden, Melia Kreiling, Colin Morgan and Sally Hawkins in pivotal roles.
+It stars James Corden, Melia Kreiling, Colin Morgan, and Sally Hawkins in pivotal roles.
 Produced by Street Hassle in association with Vertigo Films and Fulwell 73, the series explores the complexities of modern marriage.

 Plot

 Jamie is a successful Michelin-starred chef whose world implodes when he discovers some shocking secrets about his pregnant wife, Amandine.
 Jamie hunts for answers with the help of his brother-in-law Jeff.
 Through this hunt, the cracks in Jeff's marriage to Jamie's sister Lue also widen.
 Jeff tries to get through to Lue, but this only makes Lue descend deeper into a secret fantasy world.